Location for on-site sessions: In-person sessions will be held via webconference (Zoom).

 This program addresses all competencies required for approval as a CHW training program in Oregon: Students who complete and pass the course are eligible to apply to become certified CHWs in Oregon.

 This program is offered in a flexible hybrid format.
-Students complete a series of online learning modules (58.5 contact hours), 2 live virtual sessions (4 contact hours), and attend 3 on-site classes (22.5 contact hours)
+Students complete a series of online learning modules (58.5 contact hours), 2 live virtual 2-hour sessions (4 contact hours), and attend 3 live virtual full-day class sessions (22.5 contact hours).